Q. How much rain does Petersburg get?

 May 26th, 2018

 Downtown Petersburg, ALaska at the Sons of Norway Hall

 Love Potluck @ 4 pm

 All who love us and want to make the trip to Petersburg are welcome!
-RSVP below and we'll keep you updated, help you plan travel, and help get you situated on the island.
+RSVP below and we'll keep you updated, help you plan travel, and get you situated on the island.